Jimmy Kimmel: Other television work, 1996-2020

 On January 14, 2010, amid the 2010 Tonight Show host and time slot conflict, Kimmel was the special guest of Jay Leno on The Jay Leno Show's "10 at 10" segment.
 Kimmel derided Leno in front of a live studio audience for taking back the 11:35 pm time slot from Conan O'Brien, and repeatedly insulted Leno.
 He ended the segment with a plea that Leno "leave our shows alone", as Kimmel and O'Brien had "kids" while Leno only had "cars".

 Kimmel hosted the 64th Primetime Emmy Awards on September 23, 2012, and the 68th Primetime Emmy Awards on September 18, 2016.
-With the presidential election only weeks away, Kimmel pointed out the role Mark Burnett played in the rise of Trump.
+With the presidential election only weeks away, he pointed out the role Mark Burnett played in the rise of Trump.
 Kimmel hosted the 89th edition of the Academy Awards ceremony on February 26, 2017.
-He returned as host for the 90th edition on March 4, 2018.
-He will come back to host the 95th edition of the ceremony on March 12, 2023 for the third time.
+He returned as host for the 90th edition on March 4, 2018, and the 95th edition on March 12, 2023.
+He returned for the fourth time to host the 96th edition on March 10, 2024.

 In June 2018, Kimmel was challenged by U.S. Senator Ted Cruz to a one-on-one basketball game after Kimmel compared Cruz's appearance to that of a blobfish.
-Kimmel accepted and the game (known as the Blobfish Basketball Classic) was scheduled to take place at Texas Southern University on June 16, with the loser donating $5,000 to the non-political charity of the winner's choice.
+Kimmel accepted, and the game (known as the Blobfish Basketball Classic) was scheduled to take place at Texas Southern University on June 16, with the loser donating $5,000 to the non-political charity of the winner's choice.
 Cruz defeated Kimmel 11–9, and over $80,000 was raised from the game and donated to the charities.

 In November 2018, Kimmel launched his second production company, Kimmelot.

-Kimmel is currently the host and co-executive producer of a celebrity edition of Who Wants to Be a Millionaire, which premiered for the show's 20th anniversary in 2020 and continued into 2021.
+He was the host and co-executive producer of a celebrity edition of Who Wants to Be a Millionaire, which premiered for the show's 20th anniversary in 2020.
 It premiered on April 8, 2020, on ABC.
+In June 2020, it was announced that Kimmel would return to host the 72nd Primetime Emmy Awards on September 20, 2020.